 Sustainable science and scholarship

-Universität Hamburg is committed to sustainability and all of our faculties have taken great strides towards sustainability in research and teaching.
+Universität Hamburg is committed to sustainability.
+All our faculties have taken great strides towards sustainability in both research and teaching.

-Universität Hamburg also maintains several museums and collections, such as the Zoological Museum, the Herbarium Hamburgense, the Geological-Paleontological Musuem, the Botanical Gardens, and the Hamburg Sternwarte.
+Universität Hamburg is also home to several museums and collections, such as the Zoological Museum, the Herbarium Hamburgense, the Geological-Paleontological Museum, the Loki Schmidt Garden, and the Hamburg Observatory.

 Universität Hamburg was founded in 1919 by local citizens.
 Important founding figures include Senator Werner von Melle and the merchant Edmund Siemers.
-Nobel prize winnters such as Otto Stern, Wolfgang Pauli and Isidor Rabi were active at the University.
-Other well-known scholars, such as Ernst Cassirer, Erwin Panofsky, Aby Warburg, William Stern, Agathe Lasch, Magdalene Schoch, Emil Artin, Ralf Dahrendorf, and Carl Friedrich von Weizsäcker, to name but a few, also taught here.
+Nobel Prize winners such as the physicists Otto Stern, Wolfgang Pauli, and Isidor Rabi taught and researched at the University.
+Many other distinguished scholars, such as Ernst Cassirer, Erwin Panofsky, Aby Warburg, William Stern, Agathe Lasch, Magdalene Schoch, Emil Artin, Ralf Dahrendorf, and Carl Friedrich von Weizsäcker, also worked here.